dia246/Dia_BlueStamp_Portfolio/index.md

 ## DESCRIPTION
 My final milestone for the smart-walking stick project is designing and 3D-printing a box to hold my Adruino circuit board, and attatch it to my walking stick.
 I used Fusion 360 to CAD this piece.
 The box needed to include multiple factors: being big enough to hold my components, and allowing the ultrasonic sensor to have a clear view.
 I also decided that I want the buzzer to be positioned outside, so as to provide a clear sound.
 Additionally, I want this box to be removable from walking stick, which led me to adding a clip.
 So I came up with my final design: a box 100 mm in height, 80 mm in length, and 45 mm in width.
 The top is open so that the circuits can be easily removied.
 On the box are 3 circlular openings: 2 for the ultrasonic sensor, and one for the buzzer.
 I added a clip that revolves 270 degrees around a circular gap  mm in diameter, so it can fit and be attactched onto the walking stick.
 Up until this point, my ultrasonic sensor and on-off switch were connected to the arduino via a breadboard.
 A breadboard is too big, so I had to solder wires onto a PCB, and connect them to the 5V and ground ports.
 By creating a short, I was able have multiple wires conected to the same port, and then connect my ultrasonic sensor and on-off wsitch to those wires

+2D sketch of the box
 ![Alt text](smart-stick-drawing.jpg)

+3D design of box
 ![Alt text](smart-cane-boxfinal.jpg)

+2D sketch of clip
 ![Alt text](clip-drawing.jpg)

+3D design of clip
 ![Alt text](smart-cane-clipfinal.jpg)

 ## CHALLENGES